 Do the same on each machine on your LAN, then restart avahi-daemon:

 zeroconf:/ to open the

-Enter the Fish Protocol directory.
+Enter the Fish Protocol folder.
 Inside you will find the links to each machine that

 fish:/ on your LAN, the location-toolbar-lnk: will point to

 zeroconf:/_fish._tcp Double clicking on any of these machines,

 them will bring up the password prompt, asking you for your ssh key passphrase (if password was set).

 Enter your passphrase.
 Congratulations: you connected to remote machine using Krusader!